 - Proof of emissions test if required:

 Registration fees cannot be estimated over the phone or by email.
-Estimates may be obtained by using the Registration Fee Calculator.
+Estimates may be obtained online.

 License Plate Information

 Colorado issues license plates for a 12-month period.
 Renew your registration during either the: